-Norse and Viking Holidays AKA Norhalla Holidays are featured below and you will surprised how many have links to modern celebrations people don’t know came from the Vikings Norse and Germanic peoples.
-While this is a list of the Top 8 Viking Norse Germanic Holidays is is certainly not a comprehensive list but rather the most significant holidays are included.
+Norse and Viking Holidays AKA Norhalla Holidays are featured below and you will be surprised how many traditions have links to our modern day celebrations.
+Most people don’t know that they came from the Vikings, Norse, and Germanic peoples.

 The Viking Norse and Germanic peoples had many fantastic Holidays!